 Technology and cloud accounting have done wonders for the accounting industry.
-However, with greater volumes of sensitive data comes increased cyber security risks.
+However, with greater volumes of sensitive data comes increased cyber security risk.

 The good news is that those risks can be mitigated and managed.

-Yet most accounting firms DON’T currently have the legal documents in place to comply with current data breach legislation and protect themselves in the event of a breach and/or PI Insurance Claim.
+Yet most accounting firms DON’T currently have the Cyber Security Policy documents in place to comply with current data breach legislation and protect themselves in the event of a breach and/or PI Insurance Claim.

-In this article, we’ll outline the 4 Essential Legal Documents accounting firms should have in place to meet their obligations as a responsible data custodian.
+In this article, we’ll outline the 4 Essential Legal Documents accounting firms should have in place to meet their Cyber Security Policy obligations as a responsible data custodian.

 (Please note: these document templates are provided free to Practice Protect subscribers to use in their firms.
 Enquire now about gaining access.)